-Table 5-8, Sequence Control Commands
+Table 8, Sequence Control Commands

-SEQuence#<header><binary_block>
+SEQuence #<header><binary_block>

-This command builds a complete sequence table in one binary download.
-With this method, there is no need to define and download individual sequence steps.
-Using this command, sequence table data is loaded into the 3152B using binary blocktransfer in a way similar to that of downloading waveform data using the trace command.
-Binary block transfer allows any 8-bit bytes (including extended ASCII code) to be transmitted in a message.
+This command will build a complete sequence table in one binary download.
+In this way, there is no need to define and download individual sequencer steps.
+Using this command, sequence table data is loaded to the 3172 using high-speed binary transfer in a similar way to downloading waveform data with the trace command.
+High-speed binary transfer allows any 8-bit bytes (including extended ASCII code) to be transmitted in a message.
 This command is particularly useful for long sequences that use a large number of segment and sequence steps.
-As an example, the next command will generate a three-step sequence with 16 bytes of data that contain segment number, repeats (loops), and mixed mode flags.
+As an example, the next command will generate three-step sequence with 16 bytes of data that contains segment number, repeats (loops) and mixed mode flag option.